microsoft/MM-REACT/README.md

 * If no external experts are needed, we directly return the response to the user.

 ## Getting Started
-MM-REACT code is bases on langchain.
+MM-REACT code is based on langchain.

 Please refer to [langchain](https://github.com/hwchase17/langchain) for [instructions on installation](https://github.com/hwchase17/langchain#quick-install) and [documentation](https://github.com/hwchase17/langchain#-documentation).